Toru-Ya/Gofard/README.md

 # Gofard
-data science tools for all R and D
+GUI data science tools for all R and D